robert-v/ProcessSpy-docs/src/content/docs/guides/inspector-pane.md

 ### Resource Usage
 - CPU % - current CPU usage in percent.
 For multi-core systems, this value can exceed 100% with a maximum of `(number of cores * 100)%`.
+- GPU % - current GPU usage in percent.
+Estimated.
+Apple Silicon only.
+- User/Sys - shows the amount of CPU time spent in user and system mode since the process started.
+- QoS - shows the current Quality of Service (QoS) based on thread priority.
+Possible values are `User Interactive`, `User Initiated`, `Utility`, `Background`, `Maiantenaance`, `Legacy` and `Default`.
 - CPU Time - total CPU time used by the process since it started in `hh:mm:ss` format
 - Memory - shows Resident Memory in bytes.
 Resident Memory is the portion of memory occupied by a process that is held in RAM.
 Equals to `Real Mem` in Activity Monitor.
 - Footprint - shows the memory footprint of the process in bytes.
 This is the amount of RAM currently used by the process, including compressed memory.
 Equals to `Memory` in Activity Monitor.
+- Page-ins - number of page-ins (pages and bytes) performed by the process since it started and on a per second basis
 - Threads
 ### Disk I/O Activity
 - Read - total bytes read by the process since it started